Key Takeaways

 Frequently Asked Questions

-How much does a vCISO cost for a European startup?
+How much does a vCISO cost in Europe?

 Can a vCISO handle both SOC 2 and ISO 27001?

-Yes, and this is one of the strongest use cases for vCISO services.
-A vCISO with dual-framework experience can design an integrated compliance program satisfying both standards rather than running separate parallel efforts.
+Yes, and it is one of the strongest cases for a vCISO.
+A provider with dual-framework experience designs one integrated program that satisfies both standards by mapping shared controls, instead of running two parallel efforts.